 For nonfederal tax filers and federal tax filers that have earned income we are required to collect copies of your W-2 Statements.
 If you are married, we also must collect W-2 Statements for your spouse or if you are Dependent on your FAFSA, we must collect W-2 Statements for your parent(s).
 If you have misplaced them, you can obtain a PDF of your Wage and Income Transcript from the IRS at http://www.irs.gov/transcript.

 For federal tax filers, we recommend that you utilize the IRS Data Retrieval Tool (DRT) process within your FAFSA on the Web.
-Alternately, if you are unable to utilize the IRS DRT, you may obtain a copy of your IRS Tax Return Transcript PDF from the IRS at http://www.irs.gov/transcript.
-Alternately, you may call the IRS toll free at 1-800-908-9946 to order one to be mailed to you.
+Alternately, if you are unable to utilize the IRS DRT, you may order a copy of your IRS Tax Return Transcript from the IRS at http://www.irs.gov/transcript or by calling the IRS toll free at 1-800-908-9946.

 Instructions for transferring your federal IRS tax information into your FAFSA using the IRS Data Retrieval Tool within your FAFSA on the Web (FOTW):